Evolve Your Business

 So if you want to apply gamification to your time registration process, it must never carry the whiff of an irritating chore, nor be littered with poorly concealed reprimands.

-For example, you could use GIFs or humorous messages when you provide the fast feedback.
+For example, you could use GIFs or humorous messages when you provide fast feedback.
 Or include a “winner dance” when someone wins the competition.
 Whatever it takes.

 If you think this sounds too difficult, you can always team up with a colleague or involve the employees themselves in shaping the framework.